Ziad-1544/GPS-System-TIVAC/README.md

 🔧 Reviewed and corrected hardware connections for the TIVA board to match system requirements.

-🚩 Led and contributed to Milestone 3 , establishing the foundation for core system functionality.
+🚩 Contributed to Milestone 2 , establishing the foundation for core system functionality.

 ✅ Final Responsibilities: